adrobinoga/zk-protocol/protocol.md

 ## Terminology ##

-The documentation provided by ZKTeco, sometimes shows acronyms without a prior definition, here we provide a list of useful terms that you may found in this wiki and in other documents.
+The documentation provided by ZKTeco, sometimes shows acronyms without prior definition, here we provide a list of useful terms that you may found in this wiki and in other documents.

 |Term		|Meaning|
 |---		|---|